South Carolina vs. Maryland Women's Basketball Predictions & Picks - November 12

 South Carolina Performance Insights (2022-23)

-- The Gamecocks put up 80.3 points per game (seventh in college basketball) last season while giving up 51.8 per outing (fourth in college basketball).
-They had a +1057 scoring differential and outscored opponents by 28.5 points per game.

-- Offensively, South Carolina averaged 80 points per game last season in conference action.
-To compare, its season average (80.3 points per game) was 0.3 PPG higher.
+- South Carolina tallied 80.0 points per game last year in conference matchups, which was 0.3 fewer points per game than its overall average (80.3).

-- The Gamecocks posted 84.8 points per game when playing at home last season, compared to 77.2 points per game away from home, a difference of 7.6 points per contest.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.